project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 ## Compatibility with other image schema types

+By default, zot stores images in OCI format.
+On push, Docker-format manifests (`application/vnd.docker.distribution.manifest.v2+json`) are rejected unless compatibility mode is enabled.
+During sync, Docker-format images are converted to OCI unless `preserveDigest` is `true` and `http.compat` is configured.

-As an option, zot can be configured to store images using the schema [Docker Manifest v2 Schema v2](https://distribution.github.io/distribution/spec/manifest-v2-2/).
+As an option, zot can be configured to store images using the schema [Docker Image Manifest v2, Schema 2](https://distribution.github.io/distribution/spec/manifest-v2-2/).
 In this case, a Docker image can be copied to zot without modifications to the image's manifest or digest.
 Such modifications would otherwise break the image's signature and attestations.

+### When to enable compat

+Enable `http.compat` when any of the following apply:

+- Clients pull by digest and must receive the same digest as upstream
+- You mirror Docker-format images from upstream registries and need to keep manifests and digests unchanged (for example, with `preserveDigest`: `true`)
+- You use `preserveDigest`: `true` in the sync extension (required — zot refuses to start if `preserveDigest` is set without `http.compat`)
+- You need cosign or notation signatures and referrers to remain valid after mirroring

+You can omit `compat` when all content is OCI-formatted and clients pull by tag only, with `preserveDigest` left at its default (`false`).

+For mirroring use cases and a decision table, see [OCI Registry Mirroring With zot](../articles/mirroring.md#when-to-enable-compat).

+### Configuration

-To enable this compatibility, configure the `compat` attribute under `http` in the zot configuration file.
-Set the `compat` value to `docker2s2` as shown in the following example:
+Configure the `compat` attribute under `http` in the zot configuration file as an array containing the exact string `docker2s2` (not `docker` or other aliases):

 ```json
 "http": {